 Therefore, it is essential to quickly carryout the necessary analysis to determine whether a company falls within the scope of the global minimum tax.
 In case the taxpayer status is confirmed, the preliminary reporting is to be taken care of as soon as possible to decrease the potential penalty consequences.

-For taxpayers with reporting periods that differ from the calendar year, the GloBE notification must be submitted within 12 months from the first day of the respective tax year.
+Taxpayers with reporting periods that differ from the calendar year were required to file the GloBE notification by the end of the 12th month following the financial year’s first day in FY2024.
+From FY2025, the form must be submitted by the last day of the 2nd month following the end of the respective tax year.
 This means that taxpayers with a fiscal year that does not follow the January-December cycle must align their preliminary reporting as well as other GloBE compliance tasks’ deadline to their own financial reporting period.

 2. Analysis of global minimum tax exemption rules